-Water pollution is the contamination of water by an excess amount of a substance that can cause harm to human beings and/or the ecosystem.
+Water pollution is the contamination of water by an excess amount of a substance that can cause harm to human beings and/or the ecosystem (see Section 6.1).
 The level of water pollution depends on the abundance of the pollutant, the ecological impact of the pollutant, and the use of the water.
-Pollutants are derived from biological, chemical, or physical processes.
 Although natural processes such as volcanic eruptions or evaporation sometimes can cause water pollution, most pollution is derived from human, land-based activities (Figure 2).
 Water pollutants can move through different water reservoirs, as the water carrying them progresses through stages of the water cycle (Figure 3).
-Water residence time (the average time that a water molecule spends in a water reservoir) is very important to pollution problems because it affects pollution potential.
-Water in rivers has a relatively short residence time, so pollution usually is there only briefly.
-Of course, pollution in rivers may simply move to another reservoir, such as the ocean, where it can cause further problems.
-Groundwater is typically characterized by slow flow and longer residence time, which can make groundwater pollution particularly problematic.
-Finally, pollution residence time can be much greater than the water residence time because a pollutant may be taken up for a long time within the ecosystem or absorbed onto sediment.
+Water residence time (the average time that a water molecule spends in a water reservoir) affects pollution potential.
+Water in rivers has a relatively short residence time, so pollution will affect an area only briefly.
+However, given the interconnected water cycle, pollution in rivers will simply move to another reservoir, such as the ocean, where it can cause further problems.
+Typically, though, the ocean will disperse the pollutant enough that it becomes a chronic concern rather than an acute concern.
+Groundwater pollution is particularly problematic because the water is characterized by slow flow and longer residence time.
+Finally, pollution residence time can be much greater than the water residence time because a pollutant may be taken up for a long time within the ecosystem or adsorbed onto sediment.
+Note that adsorption is the adhesion of atoms, ions or molecules from a gas, liquid or dissolved solid to a surface.

-Figure 2.
-Water Pollution.
-Obvious water pollution in the form of floating debris; invisible water pollutants sometimes can be much more harmful than visible ones.
+Figure 2: In this area, there is obvious water pollution in the form of floating debris; however, invisible water pollutants can be much more harmful than visible ones.
 Source: Stephen Codrington at Wikimedia Commons

-Figure 3.
-Sources of Water Contamination.
-Sources of some water pollutants and movement of pollutants into different water reservoirs of the water cycle.
+Figure 3: Figure names sources of some water pollutants and highlights the movement of pollutants into different water reservoirs of the water cycle through runoff, flowing surface water, and seepage into groundwater.
 Source: U.S. Geological Survey

 Pollutants enter water supplies from point sources, which are readily identifiable and relatively small locations, or nonpoint sources, which are large and more diffuse areas.
 Point sources of pollution include animal factory farms (Figure 4) that raise a large number and high density of livestock such as cows, pigs, and chickens.
-Also included are pipes from factories or sewage treatment plants.
+Point sources also include pipes from factories and sewage treatment plants.
 Combined sewer systems that have a single set of underground pipes to collect both sewage and storm water runoff from streets for wastewater treatment can be major point sources of pollutants.
 During heavy rain, storm water runoff may exceed sewer capacity, causing it to back up and spilling untreated sewage directly into surface waters (Figure 5).